trinaryouroboros/project6014/tools/uqmanimationtool/src/uqmanimationtool/README.txt

 are files saved by this editor, NetBeans will autogenerate Java code based on these files.
 For this reason, I advise you to use NetBeans, rather than some other IDE like Eclipse.

+Settings are saved in  ~/.uqmtools/uqmanimationtool.properties (%UserProfile%/.uqmtools/uqmanimationtool.properties on Windows)